alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 in terms of the behaviours
 that **SHOULD** be exhibited
 by software
-that claims to implement it,
+which claims to implement it,
-or claims to implement
+or which claims to implement
-its subset known as
+that subset which is known as
 End-to-End Encrypted Messaging.

 {mainmatter}